jinujayakumar/Android_image_picker/README.md

 # Android image picker
-Simplifies the operation to pick image from Gallery/Camera
+Simplifies the operation to pick image from Gallery/Camera abc

 Usage: download this project and import module imagepicker to your project and add dependency in your app